jolicode/MediaBundle/doc/variation-voters.rst

 Variation voters
 ================

-There are cases where you want to restrict the media that are eligible to be converted using a given variation.
+There are cases where you want to restrict the media that are eligible to be converted using a given `variation <variations.rst>`_.
 For example, you could want to restrict the use of a certain variation to the files located in a specific directory, or to the files that are larger than a minimal size.

 The MediaBundle provides a way to define *voters* that can be used to restrict the media that can be converted using a given variation.
 A voter is a service that implements the ``Joli\MediaBundle\Variation\Voter\VoterInterface`` interface.
 This interface defines a single method, ``vote(Media $media)``, that should return a boolean indicating whether the voter supports the given media.